dancer1325/ethereum-execution-apis/docs/reference/making-changes.md

 # Contributors Guide

+* goal
-This guide will explain for new and experienced contributors alike how to propose changes to Ethereum JSON-RPC API.
+  * how to make changes | Ethereum JSON-RPC API

 ## Introduction

-The Ethereum JSON-RPC API is the canonical interface between users and the Ethereum network.
+* TODO: The Ethereum JSON-RPC API is the canonical interface between users and the Ethereum network.
 Each execution layer client implements the API as defined by the spec.